abhikainthla/OLX-Clone/Vishal/README.md

 ## Technologies Used

-- HTML
+- HTML [To create webpage]
-- CSS (for Design)
+- CSS (for Design the webpage)
 - Java Script.

 ## Contributing

-If you want to contribute to the development of the OLX Rent Page, please follow the [contribution guidelines](CONTRIBUTING.md).
+All Team Members Contributed to creating this page.

-## License
+## Acknowledgments
+We appreciate the collaborative effort of each team member in bringing this OLX Clone Project – Car Section to life.
+Thank you for your dedication and commitment to creating a top-notch user interface!

+Happy coding!